Dashly for iOS

 ];

-where params is a JSON string with additional set of event parameters
+where params is a JSON string with additional event parameters

 Live chat